Interval Running - The Workout You Love and Hate

 Before you start doing intervals, you should be able to run at easy pace for at least one hour.
 Yep, first build your base, then do speedwork.

-And even then, my advice is that you do a speed workout at a maximum of one a week.
+And even then, my advice is that you do a speed workout only once a week.
 That is enough if you are training for longer races (10K and up).

 Interval running workouts are taxing, hard sessions.
 Too many of them in a week will make it too hard to put other tough workouts (long runs, lactate treshold runs) into your schedule.

 So, what do we cover on this page?

 Interval pace is faster than your lactate treshold pace.
 It is the pace at which you feel lactic acid building up in your legs.
 You will not be able to hold this pace for miles and miles without having to slow down.

 As with other paces, your heart rate monitor can help you in establishing proper interval pace.
 Read more about heart rate monitor use in the heart rate monitor training section.